πŸ‘€ Who is this for?

 Which Tool Should I Use?

-Data movementNone (zero-copy)CDC replicationBatch copy + transformOrchestrated copyStreaming ingestion
+Data movementNone (zero-copy)CDC replicationBatch copy + transformNone (in-memory)Orchestrated copyStreaming ingestion

-LatencyReal-time (reads at source)Near real-time (minutes)Batch (minutes–hours)Batch (minutes–hours)Seconds
+LatencyReal-time (reads at source)Near real-time (minutes)Batch (minutes–hours)Interactive (seconds)Batch (minutes–hours)Seconds

-Transform capabilityNoneNone (raw replication)Power Query (visual)Orchestration onlyInline transforms
+Transform capabilityNoneNone (raw replication)Power Query (visual)PySpark/Pandas (generated)Orchestration onlyInline transforms

-Best forCross-domain sharing, multi-cloudDatabase β†’ Lakehouse CDCSaaS ingestion, simple ETLProduction orchestrationIoT, logs, streaming
+Best forCross-domain sharing, multi-cloudDatabase β†’ Lakehouse CDCSaaS ingestion, simple ETLData profiling, transform prototypingProduction orchestrationIoT, logs, streaming

-CU consumptionAt query time onlyContinuous (24/7)During executionDuring executionContinuous
+CU consumptionAt query time onlyContinuous (24/7)During executionDuring interactive sessionDuring executionContinuous

 Common Combinations